 11. Fiddlesticks Farms, Midland

 Fiddlesticks also offers over 25 fun fall activities including: pig races, jumping pillow, and a giant tube slide.
-They’re open from September 26 to November 21.
+They’re open until November 20.